-As someone who often works with presentations, I sometimes need to mark a slide deck as a draft to ensure everyone knows it’s not the final version.
+As someone who often works with presentations, I sometimes need to mark a slide deck as a draft.
+This will make sure that everyone knows it’s not the final version.
 Adding a Draft watermark to PowerPoint slides is a professional and effective way to communicate this.
-Let me show you how I do it, step by step.
+In this article, you will learn how to add a draft watermark in PowerPoint Slides.

 Key Takeaways:

-- A “Draft” watermark signals that the content is a work in progress, helping to manage expectations during collaboration.
+- A “Draft” watermark signals that the content is a work in progress.

-- Adding a watermark in Slide Master ensures consistent application across all slides and saves time.
+- Adding a watermark in Slide Master ensures application across all slides and saves time.

-- Positioning the watermark diagonally or in less cluttered areas enhances visibility without obstructing key elements.
+- Positioning the watermark diagonally or in less cluttered areas improves visibility.

-- Watermarks can be added, adjusted, or removed effortlessly, allowing flexibility for presentation needs.
+- Watermarks can be added, adjusted, or removed.

 Table of Contents